Yearly Average Temperature Anomaly

 The period from 1850-1900, with relatively small blue and orange fluctuations in the chart, sets the baseline and is widely known as the pre-industrial era baseline.

 Global warming already started in the 1920s.
-During the 1945 to 1975 period, heavy atmospheric pollution caused by humans cooled the Earth by reflecting sunlight, a process known as global dimming.
+During the 1945 to 1975 period, heavy atmospheric pollution caused by humans cooled the Earth by reflecting Sunlight, a process known as global dimming.
 The cooling effect from global dimming was reduced significantly by several global efforts to reduce air pollution.

 Wikipedia: Global Dimming